MENTAL TOUGHNESS IN LEADERSHIP

-Today, Renita is a peak performance coach and founder of Step Up Your Game Now.
-A Juilliard-trained pianist and martial arts black belt with an MBA from INSEAD, Renita helps entrepreneurs, executives and their teams excel under pressure of growth in fast-paced, complex environments.
+Today, Renita is a performance and business coach, and founder of Step Up Your Game Now.
+A Juilliard-trained pianist and martial arts black belt with an MBA from INSEAD, Renita helps entrepreneurs, executives and their teams excel in fast-paced, complex environments.
 Fluent in Japanese, Renita has delivered leadership and development programs in the U.S. and Asia for Fortune 500 clients such as Deutsche BAnk, Pfizer and Time Warner, as well as mental toughness training to executive teams and Navy SEAL candidates.

 About the Speakers

 STEVEN SNYDER, Ph.D., founder of Twin Cities-based Snyder Leadership Group, established his organizational consulting firm to provide a resource for organizations and their executives to advance their leadership capabilities and achieve greater success.
 An innovator in thought leadership, Snyder has developed the breakthrough concepts introduced in Leadership and the Art of Struggle, based on years of leadership studies, intensive research, and data derived from extensive interviews with real-world executives from major corporations.
 His advancements in the practice of leadership also derive from his own leadership experiences as an early leader at Microsoft where he worked closely with Bill Gates, as well as his experience as a CEO of a publicly held company.